Johnelsaphiree/simple_shell/README.md

 MIT ©

 # simple_shell
- Project to be done in teams of 2 people (your team: Johnel Okon, Esi Ogagaoghene Esi
+ Project to be done in teams of 2 people (your team: Johnel Okon, Esi Ogagaoghene